juliadrobinska/heart-disease-sql/README.md

-# Heart Disease Analysis (SQL, PostgreSQL)
+# Heart Disease Analysis — SQL (PostgreSQL)

-This project contains a **SQL-based exploratory data analysis** of the Cleveland Heart Disease dataset.
+This project is a **SQL-only exploratory data analysis** of the Cleveland Heart Disease dataset.

-The goal of the analysis is to understand how selected clinical factors (age, cholesterol level, and blood pressure) relate to the presence of heart disease.
+The goal is to identify how selected clinical factors relate to heart disease prevalence.

----

 ## Dataset

-Source:
+Source (Kaggle / UCI):

 https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci

-The dataset is **not included** in this repository.
+> The dataset is not included in the repository.
-Please download it manually from Kaggle.

-Target variable:
-- `condition`
-  - `0` — no heart disease
-  - `1` — heart disease present

----

-## Technologies
+## Tech stack

 - PostgreSQL
-- SQL
-- DBeaver (database client)
+- DBeaver

----
+- SQL (no Python / no modeling)

-## Analysis overview
+## Project scope

-The analysis is performed entirely in SQL and includes:
+The analysis focuses on:
+- data sanity checks
+- clinically meaningful grouping of features
+- percentage-based comparison of disease prevalence

+This is **EDA**, not a predictive model.

+## Analysis steps

-### 1. Data sanity checks
+### 1. Data validation
-- row count
+- row count and preview
-- missing values
+- NULL checks
-- min / max values for key numeric columns
+- min / max range checks
-- distribution of the target variable
+- target distribution (`condition`)

-### 2. Baseline comparisons
+### 2. Baseline statistics
 - average age by disease status
 - average cholesterol by disease status
 - average resting blood pressure by disease status
 - disease prevalence by sex

-### 3. Clinically meaningful buckets
+### 3. Feature bucketing (main analysis)

-Based on common clinical thresholds:
+Clinical features were grouped into meaningful buckets:

+- **Age**
+  - `<50`
+  - `50–60`
-- Age: `<50`, `50–60`, `>60`
+  - `>60`

-- Cholesterol: `<200` vs `>=200`
-- Blood pressure: `<140` vs `>=140`
+- **Cholesterol**
+  - `<200 mg/dL`
+  - `≥200 mg/dL`

+- **Resting blood pressure**
+  - `<140 mmHg`
+  - `≥140 mmHg`

+For each bucket:
+- total number of patients
+- number of patients with heart disease
-For each bucket the percentage of patients with heart disease is calculated.
+- percentage of patients with heart disease

-### 4. Factor comparison
+### 4. Cross-factor comparison

-For each factor (age, cholesterol, blood pressure) the analysis computes:
+To compare how strongly each factor differentiates disease prevalence:
+- all bucket-level results were combined using `UNION ALL`
+- for each factor, the difference between:
-- minimum percentage of sick patients
+  - minimum % sick
-- maximum percentage of sick patients
+  - maximum % sick
+  was calculated

+This value is reported as:

-- **effect_pp** — difference in percentage points between the highest and lowest risk group
+**effect_pp** = difference in percentage points

-This allows a simple comparison of which factor shows the strongest association with heart disease in this dataset.

----
+## Key insight

+Among the analyzed factors:
+- **age** shows the strongest differentiation in disease prevalence
+- blood pressure shows a moderate effect
+- cholesterol shows a relatively smaller effect

+This does not imply causation — only descriptive relationships.

 ## How to run

-1. Create a PostgreSQL database (e.g. `heart_disease_sql`)
+1. Create a PostgreSQL database
-2. Create a table `heart_data`
-3. Import the CSV dataset into the table
+2. Import the dataset CSV into a table named `heart_data`
-4. Run the SQL script top-to-bottom
+3. Run the SQL script top-to-bottom

+## Limitations

+- no statistical testing
+- no confounder control
+- simplified clinical thresholds
+- dataset size is limited

 ---

-## Notes

-- This is an exploratory analysis (EDA), not a predictive model.
-- Thresholds are simplified and used for educational purposes.
-- Results should not be treated as medical advice.
+This project demonstrates structured SQL-based reasoning, not medical conclusions.